kubeflow/website/content/en/docs/components/pipelines/pipelines-quickstart.md

 1. Click **Create experiment**.
 1. Follow the prompts to create an **experiment** and then create a **run**.

-    The following partial screenshot shows the run parameters:
+    The following screenshot shows the run details:
     <img src="/docs/images/pipelines-start-xgboost-run.png"
       alt="Starting the XGBoost run on the pipelines UI" class="mt-3 mb-3 border border-info rounded">